aws-samples/serverless-patterns/cloudfront-apigw-rest-api-lambda-dynamodb-sam/README.md

-# AWS Serverless Webform Sample App
+# Amazon Cloudfront distribution in front of Amazon S3 and an Amazon API Gateway REST API to AWS Lambda to Amazon DynamoDB

-This sample application demonstrates a simple webform application sitting in Cloudfront and S3.
+This pattern demonstrates a simple webform application sitting in Cloudfront and S3.
 The application stores data in DynamoDB via a ```POST``` request to an API Gateway which triggers a simple Lambda function.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.